 In addition to reducing traffic, the APM will leverage cutting-edge sustainability practices to reduce the airport area's carbon footprint.
 The system's fleet will consist of 44 cars that are fully electric powered, 98% recyclable and generate a portion of their own power through regenerative braking, while providing an industry-leading ride quality for users.
 The operations control center and maintenance facility will generate nearly half of its power from solar energy and is designed to be LEED® Gold Certified.
 These design enhancements allowed the team to offset the carbon equivalent of 12 million vehicle miles driven.

 Fluor will participate in every phase of the 30-year project and will lead the design-build joint venture team.
 Design activities began in 2018, with construction starting in 2019.
 The project will benefit from Fluor's mega-project and transit expertise, including the

-Eagle Commuter Rail P3 project in Denver, the
+Eagle Commuter Rail P3 project in Denver and the design-build

 MBTA Green Line Light Rail Extension in Boston.